This game has a prototype article

 The sequel to the smash-hit Xbox launch title, Halo 2 is famous for practically defining how online console multiplayer should work, and somewhat less famous for an interesting development period that went through at least two engine rewrites, the project lead vanishing for a number of months, and generally being worked on right up until the gold master was burned.
 As a result, the ending is kind of abruTO BE CONTINUED

-There are several unused enemies that still exist in the game data.
+There are several unused enemies that still exist in the game's data.

 A huge-ass Flood enemy that would have been very tough to kill.
 To balance this out, only a handful were planned to ever be encountered in the entire campaign.
 It can still be spawned in the game.
 Its files are in the .map file for the mission "High Charity", and there are script files for a battle with the Juggernaut in the level "The Oracle".
 Bungie's Robt McLees was kind enough to explain how this terror was planned to work: